Emil František Burian: Early life and career

 Burian was born in Plzeň, Czechoslovakia, where he came from a musical family.
 His father, Emil Burian, was an opera singer.
 E. F. Burian himself is the father of singer and writer Jan Burian.
 He studied under the tutelage of J. B. Foerster at Prague Conservatory, whence he graduated in 1927, but had begun participating in cultural life much sooner.
 Along with Karel Teige and Vítězslav Nezval, E. F. Burian was a key member of Devětsil, an association of Czech avant-garde artists in the 1920s.

 In 1926–1927 he worked with Osvobozené divadlo, but after disputes with Jindřich Honzl, he and Jiří Frejka left the theatre.
 Later they founded their own theatre, Da-Da.
 He also worked with the Moderní studio theatre scene.
 In 1927 he founded the musical and elocutionary ensemble Voiceband.

 In 1923 Burian joined the Communist Party of Czechoslovakia.
 His work, strongly influenced by communist ideas, bordered on political agitation.
 In May 1933 he founded the D 34 theatre, with a strongly leftist-oriented program.

 Life in concentration camps

-In 1941 Burian was arrested and spent the rest of World War II in Nazi concentration camps at the Small Fortress Theresienstadt, Dachau and finally in Neuengamme.
+In 1941 Burian was arrested and spent the rest of World War II in Nazi concentration camps at Theresienstadt, Dachau and finally in Neuengamme.
 He helped to organize illegal cultural programs for the inmates.
 In 1945, he survived the RAF attack against the prison ship Cap Arcona, and returned to Czechoslovakia, where he was already presumed dead.